Chances are you’ve seen the dread-inducing headlines about security lines pouring out past the entry doors at ABIA.

 Gate 19

-Right behind the Jo’s Coffee stand is a slice of Austin’s bar scene: Saxon Pub.
-With plenty of actual seating, a stage, and a freaking food truck, no space in the terminal feels more alive than this.
-Find a seat, order a cold airport beer (arguably the best beer experience), grab a Taco from Earl Cambell’s Taco Truck, and forget the fact you’re stuck with the middle seat this time.
+Right behind the Jo’s Coffee stand is plenty of actual seating, a stage, and a freaking food truck.
+No space in the terminal feels more alive than this.
+Find a seat, order a cold airport beer from Saxon Pub (arguably the best beer experience), grab a Taco from Earl Cambell’s Taco Truck, and forget the fact you’re stuck with the middle seat this time.

 _______________________________